Changelog

 This was introduced in order to ensure that both the authorization code and the access token (issued on steps 10-13 and 19 respectively in the sequence diagram) can only be used by you and not by any other party.

-You may read more about DPoP in this article.
+You may read more about DPoP in our guide here.

 If you are currently integrating with a Myinfo (v4) app, you will only need to add DPoP for the pushed authorization request.